Dentures: Cost, Types, and Care

 What Are the Different Types of Dentures?

 Full Dentures: For those who have lost all of their teeth in the upper jaw, lower jaw, or both, full dentures are the best choice.
-You’ll get a full set of brand new teeth!
+If you have only a few remaining teeth, our dentist may recommend extraction.
+Once the tissues have healed, you’ll be able to start wearing the conventional dentures.

 What’s the Cost of Dentures?